Shinde-Siddhant/Recommendation-System/README.md

 ## Dataset
 - The project utilizes a movie dataset containing information about movie genres, Title  and other relevant attributes.
 This project also utilizes credits dataset containing information about movie title, cast and crew.
-- The dataset is available at [insert link].
+- The dataset is available at https://github.com/Shinde-Siddhant/Recommendation-System/tree/main/Dataset

 ## Results
 - Enhanced content variety and relevance, contributing to a more customized and enjoyable user experience.